joybio/multiPrime/README.md

 To run this pipeline, your computer requires **40 GB of available memory (RAM)** to process larger number of sequence (e.g. 100000).
 Moreover, snakemake was used to facilitate the automated execution of all analysis steps.
 The easiest way to make use of the pipeline is to set up a python 3.9 virtual environment and run the pipeline is this environment.
 Download/Provide all necessary files:

-DEGEPRIME-1.1.0: DOI: 10.1128/AEM.01403-14; "DegePrime, a program for degenerate primer design for broad-taxonomic-range PCR in microbial ecology studies"
+DEGEPRIME-1.1.0: DOI: 10.1128/AEM.01403-14; "DegePrime, a program for degenerate primer design for broad-taxonomic-range PCR in microbial ecology studies."
 		Links: https://github.com/EnvGen/DegePrime; please move this directory into scripts

 biopython